Bob Hayes: Olympics

-In some of the first meets to be timed with experimental fully automatic timing, Hayes was the first man to break ten seconds for the 100 meters, albeit with a 5.3 m/s wind assistance in the semi-finals of the 1964 Olympics.
+In some of the first meets to be timed with experimental fully automatic timing, Hayes was the first man to break the ten-second barrier for the 100 meters, albeit with a 5.3 m/s wind assistance in the semi-finals of the 1964 Olympics.
 His time was recorded at 9.91 seconds.
-Jim Hines officially broke 10 seconds at the high altitude of Mexico City, Mexico in 1968 (and on a synthetic track) with a wind-legal 9.95 which stood as the world record for almost 15 years.
-The next to surpass Hayes at a low altitude Olympics was Carl Lewis in 1984 when he won in 9.99, some 20 years later (though Hasely Crawford equaled the time in 1976).
+Jim Hines officially broke 10 seconds at the high altitude of Mexico City, Mexico in 1968 with a wind-legal 9.95s which stood as the world record for almost 15 years.
+Hayes' low-altitude record was equaled by Hasely Crawford in 1976 and broken by Carl Lewis in 1984.

-Until the Tokyo Olympics, world records were measured by officials with stopwatches, measured to the nearest tenth of a second.
-Although fully automatic timing was used in Tokyo, the times were given the appearance of manual timing.
-This was done by subtracting 0.05 seconds from the automatic time and rounding to the nearest tenth of a second, making Hayes' time of 10.06 seconds convert to 10.0 seconds, despite the fact that the officials with stopwatches had measured Hayes' time to be 9.9 seconds, and the average difference between manual and automatic times was typically 0.15 to 0.20 seconds.
-This unique method of determining the official time therefore denied Hayes the record of being the first to officially record 9.9 seconds for the 100 meters.
-The first official times of 9.9 seconds were recorded at the "Night of Speed" in 1968.